turnkey-commerce/culbertsonexchange-blog/content/posts/2024-09-02-smart-plug-hot-water-recirculation-pump.md

 ![Kasa App Devices](/images/kasa-app-devices.png "Kasa App Devices")

-The button to the right of each device can be used to turn the plug on and off manually from any location.
+The button to the right of each device can be used to turn the plug on and off remotely from any location.

 #### Scheduling the Plug